erietz/.dotfiles/README.md

 # About

-This is now my third dotfiles repo and hope this is the final solution.
-For The first few repos:

-1. Wrote a script to manually symlink things (became too complicated)
-2. Created a bare git repo with working tree as `$HOME`
-	- Using an alias or function instead of git caused problems
+These are my dotfiles and they are managed by [Dotbot](https://github.com/anishathalye/dotbot.git), a submodule in this repository.
+Files will be symlinked into the relevant directories using the install script.
+The Configuration for the install script is maintained by `install.conf.yaml`.

+# Installation

-	-
+- `./install`
-3. Now I have bit the bullet and started using [Dotbot](https://github.com/anishathalye/dotbot.git) that does all of the work.
-	- Now I am back to symlinks.
-	- Dotbot is embedded in this repo as a submodule
-	- Configuration for install script is maintained in install.conf.yaml

-We will see how it goes

-- The only thing that may need to be done is to build my vim coc plugin by running `yarn install`.
+- The only thing that may need to be done is to build the vim-coc plugin by running `yarn install`.
-	- If yarn is not installed, it can be done with conda
+- Yarn can be installed with a package manager or `conda`